jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) an imputation credit were a reference to a Maori authority credit; and (b) an imputation credit account were a reference to a Maori authority credit account.
 Retrospective attachment
-(6) A Maori authority may retrospectively attach a Maori authority credit to a taxable Maori authority distribution.
+(6) A Maori authority may retrospectively attach a Maori authority credit to a taxable Maori authority distribution arising from an adjustment, under section GC 7 or GC 8 (which relate to transfer pricing arrangements), of the amount of a distribution that would have been a non-cash dividend if made by a company.
 Application of other provisions
-(7) The provisions of section OB 62 (Retrospective attachment of imputation credits) apply to a distribution under this section as if a reference in that section to—
+(7) The provisions of section OB 62 (Retrospective attachment of imputation credits) apply to a distribution referred to in subsection (6) as if a reference in that section to—
-  (a) an imputation credit were a reference to a Maori authority credit; and (b) an imputation credit account were a reference to a Maori authority credit account.
+  (aa) an ICA company were a reference to the Maori authority; and (a) an imputation credit were a reference to a Maori authority credit; and (b) an imputation credit account were a reference to a Maori authority credit account.